cosmos/ibc/spec/ics-1-ics-standard/README.md

 ### General

-ICS specifications must be written in Github-flavored Markdown.
+ICS specifications must be written in GitHub-flavored Markdown.

-For a Github-flavored Markdown cheat sheet, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For a GitHub-flavored Markdown cheat sheet, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 For a local Markdown renderer, see [here](https://github.com/joeyespo/grip).

 ### Language